9 Books That Will Define The Next 20 Years of Marketing

 There’s just one problem: Detroit isn’t empty.
 On the contrary, it’s teeming with people and animals (as many as 650,000 feral cats, by some estimates).

-But photos of empty buildings drive more pageviews than sad photos showing the true condition.
+But photos of empty buildings drive more pageviews than realistic photos showing the true condition.

 When we read news on a website or in a magazine, we’d like to think that we’re reading the truth, but the reality is that many news publications care more about eyeballs than they do about truth.